vfdev-5/UNOSAT_Challenge/README.md

     - quality of targets ?
     - same shape for multiple images of the same region -> still correct targets ?
     - shape rasterization produces mask for zero ortho-rectified part of image
+    - on test data, we can reduce variance using multiple images per city

 * [ ] Dataflow
     * [x] Merge VV / VH -> (VH, VV, (VH + VV) * 0.5)